tovletoglou/ansible-playbook-vagrant-cluster/README.md

 ## Extra info

+## 'roles/' directory

+The `roles/` directory will be created after the `ansible-playbook -i hosts playbook_ansible.yml` and contain all the roles for the playbooks.<br>
+All the roles are independent projects and ignored by the main project.
+Check the `.gitignore` file for details.

-### git-subrepo
+### 'callback_plugins/' directory

-The sub-directories in the `callback_plugins` folder are git projects integrated with the [git-subrepo](https://github.com/ingydotnet/git-subrepo).
+The sub-directories in the `callback_plugins/` are independent git projects integrated with the [git-subrepo](https://github.com/ingydotnet/git-subrepo).
 You can recognize them by the `.gitrepo` file.

-Do not commit changes of the sub-projects on the main project.

-### galera

-The `playbook_galera.yml` is working but doesn't used by Aegir.

 ### git_check_status.sh

 The `git_check_status.sh` is a bash script used to check the `git status` for the roles (as sub-projects)

+### More thinks to do

+- TODO: Add roles ansible galaxy or replace them with similar roles
+- TODO: Fix the `playbook_galera.yml`
+- TODO: Fix the `playbook_elastic`
+- TODO: Fix the `playbook_webserver`